The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Case Study: Energy Correlation of Symbols with Constant Composition Amplitudes

-For amplitude $\Ampu$ in the alphabet $\mathcal{U}$, consider the generation of constant composition codeword as drawing amplitudes in series from $N$ amplitudes without replacement.
+For amplitude $\Ampu$ in the alphabet $\mathcal{U}$, consider the generation of a constant-composition codeword as drawing amplitudes in series from $N$ amplitudes without replacement.
 The number of each possible amplitude is a constant number denoted by $N_{\Ampu}$ in every sequence, and thus $N = \sum_{\Ampu\in\mathcal{U}} N_{\Ampu}$.
-Although the composition is pre-determined, the ordering of amplitudes is uncertain.
+Although the composition is predetermined, the ordering of amplitudes is uncertain.
 We can easily obtain its $k$-th order moments

 The amplitudes within each codeword are inherently correlated due to the constant composition.
-For the relevant energy-level statistics when $k$ is a multiple integer of 2, we consider the energy-correlations given in the following theorems.
+For the relevant energy-level statistics when $k$ is an even integer, we consider the energy correlations given in the following theorems.

 \begin{theorem} Consider a constant-composition amplitude block $(\Ampu_{1}, \Ampu_{2}, \ldots, \Ampu_{N})$ with amplitudes drawn from the alphabet $\mathcal{U}$.
 For any distinct amplitude-position indices $\w, \wtt \in \{1,2,\ldots,N\}$ with $\w \neq \wtt$, the correlation of the second-order moments is given by